Ukraine-Russia crisis: What to know as NATO eyes Russia move

 “We’ll take them at their word, but we’ll judge them by their actions,” he said.

-The Kremlin dismisses claims it is planning an invasion and has accused Western countries of hysteria.
+The Kremlin dismisses claims it is planning an invasion.
+Russian Foreign Minister Sergey Lavrov said Western “hysteria … profoundly puzzles us,” and accused the West of trying to dictate how Russia should behave on its own territory.

 Moscow’s ambassador to the European Union, Vladimir Chizhov, told German daily newspaper Welt that “there won’t be an attack this Wednesday.
 There won’t be an escalation next week either, or in the week after, or in the coming month.”

 Western officials say that even if an invasion is not imminent, Russia could keep troops massed near Ukraine for weeks, turning the military buildup into a protracted crisis.